-The RingBuffer can sometimes be a better alternative than an IQueue.
-Unlike IQueue, the RingBuffer does not remove the items, it only reads the items using a certain position.
+Hazelcast Ringbuffer can sometimes be a better alternative than an Hazelcast IQueue.
+Unlike IQueue, Ringbuffer does not remove the items, it only reads items using a certain position.
 There are many advantages using this approach:

-- The same item can be read multiple times by the same thread; useful for realizing read at least once or read at most once semantics. - The same item can be read by multiple threads.
-Normally you could use a IQueue per thread for the same semantic, but this is way less efficient. - Reads are extremely cheap since there is no change in the RingBuffer, there is no change and therefor no replication required. - reads can be batched to speed up performance.
-Using read (and write) batching can dramatically improve performance of the RingBuffer.
+- The same item can be read multiple times by the same thread; this is useful for realizing semantics of read-at-least-once or read-at-most-once. - The same item can be read by multiple threads.
+Normally you could use an IQueue per thread for the same semantic, but this is less efficient because of the increased remoting.
+A take from an IQueue is destructive, so the change needs to be applied for backup also, which is why a queue.take() is more expensive than a ringBuffer.read(...). - Reads are extremely cheap since there is no change in the Ringbuffer, therefore no replication is required. - Reads and writes can be batched to speed up performance.
+Batching can dramatically improve the performance of Ringbuffer.